 Silent Pass does not have a regular parking lot as it varies annually depending on where forestry harvest is occurring.
 There are two common parking areas, one at the 21 km point on the Spillimacheen North Fork FSR and one at the 45 km point.
 Both are approximately the same size and are good for trucks with trailers, unless it’s a busy weekend, then it can be tight.
 Please park with respect.

 Access is to Silent Pass Staging is via Forest Service Roads (FSR).
 There is often active logging on this road over the winter.
 Sledders are advised that use of VHF radios is mandatory 7 days per week or while active logging is occurring.
+All handheld radio users must call their location every KM.
 The radio frequency on the FSR at Silent Pass is RR3 (150.140).
 This required radio communication will help ensure safety for all road users.
 Never pass on the FSR, often vehicles pulled to the side are waiting for an oncoming logging truck to pass.
 Watch for posted signs, use caution at all times, and give logging trucks the right of way.
 Fines will be given for erratic driving or driving sleds on the road.